Central Area

 PRINEVILLE/OCHOCO WILDLIFE DISTRICT (Maury, Ochoco, Grizzly)

-Black bear: Season continues through May 31.
+Black bear: Season closed Dec.
+31.

 Cougar: Present throughout the Maury, Ochoco, and Grizzly units.
 The Maury and Ochoco units are recommended because of their greater amounts of public lands and better accessibility.
+Take advantage of fresh snow for optimal tracking conditions.

 Coyotes: Offer an exciting hunting challenge.
 Both the Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
 Hunters should use caution, and be properly equipped and prepared for whatever the weather might bring.